This post may contain affiliate links. Please see my disclosure policy for more details.

 1. Why I Started House Sitting in Australia

-I first started house sitting during my Australian road trip in return for free accommodation only.
-I found it to be an amazing way to save money, experience life as a local and live in some amazing properties.
+I first started house sitting during my Australian road trip in return for free accommodation only, using Australian house sitting website, Aussie House Sitters.
+I found it to be a brilliant way to save money, experience life as a local and live in some amazing properties.

 To read more about how I got started with house sitting without any experience, as well as the interesting properties I stayed at across Australia, have a read of this blog post: